pharaox/carnalitas_sex/README.md

 The latest version is compatible with CK3 1.13.x and Carnalitas 2.7.
 If you are still on CK3 1.12.x, download [version 0.4.2](https://github.com/pharaox/carnalitas_sex/releases/download/0.4.2/carnalitas_love_reimagined-0.4.2.zip) instead, and use it with Carnalitas 2.6.

 **Note:** Since an official CBO version compatible with CK3 1.13.x and Carnalitas 2.7 is not yet released, you should use [CBO Unofficial](https://www.loverslab.com/files/file/33324-cbo-unofficial/).
+The latest version of this mod is compatible with CBO Unofficial 1.3, if you use an older version of CBO Unofficial download [version 0.5.0](https://github.com/pharaox/carnalitas_sex/releases/download/0.5.0/carnalitas_love_reimagined-0.5.0.zip) instead.

 ## Overview